2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-29-terraform.md

               - name: main.tf (references module)
                 type: file
 ---
-[**Terraform**](https://www.terraform.io/) is an open-source IaC tool created by Hashicorp.
-You can write Terraform files to manage a number of cloud resources, including Azure, AWS, GCP, Oracle Cloud, and Alibaba Cloud.<!--more--> You can also use it manage public SaaS products, like Salesforce and Google Workspace or private clouds like VMware vSphere.
+[**Terraform**](https://www.terraform.io/) is an open-source infrastructure as code (IaC) tool created by Hashicorp.
+You can write Terraform files to manage a number of cloud resources, including Azure, AWS, GCP, Oracle Cloud, and Alibaba Cloud.<!--more--> You can also use it to manage public [SaaS]({% post_url /learn/basics/cloud_intro/explainers/2024-01-02-as-a-service %}#software-as-a-service-saas) products, like Salesforce and Google Workspace or private clouds like VMware vSphere.
 Or even internal services, like Kubernetes, Helm, or TLS certificates.
 Shit man, you can even use it to manage Terraform itself!

-This blog will be using Terraform as the IaC solution.
+I'll be using Terraform as the IaC solution in this blog.
 Here's why:

 - Terraform can manage more than just Azure resources.
-It can also manage Entra ID, which Azure's native IaC tools can't fully manage since its technically a different product from the rest of Azure.
+It can also manage Entra ID, which Azure's native IaC tools can't fully manage since it's technically a different product from the rest of Azure.
 - Terraform can manage more cloud providers than just Azure.
-We'll dip into a few cross-cloud scenarios, so Terraform will be helpful there.
+We'll dip into a few multi-cloud scenarios, so Terraform will be helpful there.
 - Terraform has a product called Terraform Cloud that will give us a detailed view of our deployments.
 - Terraform is a little easier to read and understand than ARM templates or Bicep.